devpin95/MeshGenerator/README.md

         kernel1d[i] = rowsum;
     }

+where
-where *x* and *y* are the coordinates to pass into the Gaussian function and (0,0) is at the center of the 2D matrix, *kernel2d[kcenter][kcenter]*. *rowsum* is the sum of each row and becomes an element in the 1D kernel. *sum* is the total sum of the matrix and is used to normalize the 1D kernel:
+- `x`, `y` - the coordinates to pass into the Gaussian function, and `(0,0)` is at the center of the 2D matrix, `kernel2d[kcenter][kcenter]`
+- `rowsum` - the sum of each row and becomes an element in the 1D kernel.
+- `sum` - is the total sum of the matrix and is used to normalize the 1D kernel:

     for (int i = 0; i < ksize; ++i)
     {